Cognitive and Sensorimotor Mechanisms of Autism Spectrum Disorder (ASD)

-ASD Participants: Male and female participants with ASD must be aged between 2 to 55 years and have a Full Scale IQ score > 70.
+ASD Participants: Male and female participants with ASD must be aged between 2 to 55 years.
 The lower age limit was chosen to include only individuals with ASD who can complete the measures, and two years of age is the earliest age at which a reliable diagnosis of ASD currently can be verified.
 Additionally, subjects must meet the following conditions:

 1) Be capable of understanding and cooperating with testing;

 2) Be free of seizure disorder unless there is an identifiable genetic cause for their ASD;

 3) Be in good medical health;

 4) Meet DSM-IV criteria (American Psychiatric Association) for ASD (Autistic Disorder, Asperger[Single Quote]s Syndrome, Pervasive Developmental Disorder-NOS) on the basis of the ADOS, ADI, and consensus diagnosis.

 Fragile X Participants.
 We propose to recruit 50 participant with Fragile X Syndrome.
-Particpants will be recruited through the same methods described above for ASD participants.; patients Except with Fragile X syndrome will be included regardless of their ASD status, but we will perform testing to confirm their Fragile X status. that will not have to have a diagnosis for ASD, but will need a diagnosis of Fragile X.
+Participants will be recruited through the same methods described above for ASD participants.; Patients with Fragile X syndrome will be included regardless of their ASD status, but we will perform testing to confirm their Fragile X status.
+Fragile X patients do not have to have a diagnosis for ASD, but will need a diagnosis of Fragile X.

 Healthy Control Subjects.
 Healthy community controls stratified to match the ASD group on age, IQ, and sex ratio.
 All healthy controls must be between the ages of 2x 55 years old.
 Subjects will be recruited if they: